Yell, Shetland: Early history

 Yell has been inhabited since the Neolithic times.
-A petrosomatoglyph or stone footprint at North Yell, up Hena, 12 by 4 inis known locally as the 'Wartie' and was used to wash in dew or rain-water and standing in it was supposed to get rid of warts.
+A petrosomatoglyph or stone footprint at North Yell, up Hena, 12 by 4 in is known locally as the 'Wartie' and was used to wash in dew or rain-water; standing in it was supposed to get rid of warts.
 In legend it was made by a giant placing one foot here and the other on the Westing of Unst.

-Twelve broch sites are known of and fifteen early chapels.
+Twelve broch sites and fifteen early chapels are known.
 The evidence suggests a substantial population in the Pre-Norse period.
 One of the brochs is Burra Ness Broch.
 Only part of the wall remains, on the seaward side.
 This reaches around 3 m high in places.
 There are traces of earthen ramparts on the landward side, and remains of a structure which may have been a guard's cell.
 There are also remains of an Iron Age blockhouse fort at Burgi Geos.
-Burravoe's name derives partly from a nearby broch - the element "Burra" frequently being a corruption of the Norse for one.
+Burravoe's name derives partly from a nearby broch: the element "Burra" frequently being a corruption of the Norse for that.

 Yell's placenames reveal the presence of the Celtic Church, whose hermits were known to the Norse as papar.
 Examples of names related to them include Papil Ness, Loch of Papil and Papil Bay.
-However, it is unclear whether these names are all pre-Norse, or whether these Christian co-existed with the pagan Norsemen after they invaded.
+However, it is unclear whether these names are all pre-Norse, or whether these Christians co-existed with the pagan Norsemen after they invaded.
 There is evidence of an early Culdee monastery at the Birrier in the west of Yell, near West Sandwick.
 The Birrier was almost certainly in contact with another monastic settlement directly opposite, across Yell Sound, at the Kame of Isbister on the Northmavine Peninsula of Mainland.
-A service was held in 2000, at the Birrier to commemorate two millennia of Christianity.
+A service was held in 2000 at the Birrier to commemorate two millennia of Christianity.

-A cross slab from North Yell may also be from this period, but it has since been lost.
+A cross slab from North Yell may also be from this period, but it has been lost.
 It is presumed to be like the Bressay Stone.